genexus-books/Saia/docs/Backoffice.md

 1. Access the GBrain backoffice interface and log in with your organization administrator credentials.

-2. Go to the "Assistants" section.
+2. Select the "Assistants" option offered in the left menu.

-3. Click on the "Create Prompt Assistant" link.
+3. Click on the "CREATE PROMPT ASSISTANT" link.

 4. Complete the required details: